FacuM/seman/README.md

    **IMPORTANT!** If you want to provide a database password, just define `MYSQL_PASSWORD` too, it'll be detected.
  - Once you're done, save the file, restart the server and you're good to go!

+   To restart the server, you can use one of the following commands: `sudo service apache2 restart` or `sudo systemctl restart apache2`.

 ## Features
 The following list provides information about the currently supported features: